Are you thinking of living in Basildon?

 Living in Basildon ensures residents have a great choice of eating options.

 Like most major towns and cities in the UK, Basildon offers a variety of restaurants and supermarkets.

 When you move to a new area, it is suggested that you gather a comprehensive understanding of the prices you should be paying for food, particularly when eating out.

-With a wide varied of choices prices may vary across different locations.
+With a wide variety of choices, prices may vary across different locations.

-As a general summary, these are the prices you can expect to pay for food when living in Basildon (Numbeo.)
+As a general summary, these are the prices you can expect to pay for food when living in Basildon.

 There are also several popular internet sites and apps to help you choose between the many takeaway and restaurant options.